Programme/Approved Electives for 2022/23

 Intended Learning Outcomes

-evaluate different theories relating to legal, political, and social institutions and how they inter-relate: 1,2apply different theoretical perspectives to specific case studies at the intersection of law and society: 1,2analyse the relationship between law and society to produce independent and critical reflective comment on specific problems and to critically assess doctrinal and theoretical work on the inter-relationship between law and society: 1,2enhance legal drafting skills with a practice-based legal advice brief: 2
+evaluate different theories relating to legal, political, and social institutions and how they inter-relate: 1apply different theoretical perspectives to specific case studies at the intersection of law and society: 1analyse the relationship between law and society to produce independent and critical reflective comment on specific problems and to critically assess doctrinal and theoretical work on the inter-relationship between law and society: 1

-20 hours seminars (including lectures/discussion) 40 hours lecture/discussion preparation90 hours essay and legal brief preparation and reading Total = 150 hours
+20 hours lectures 6 Hours tutorials 40 hours lecture/discussion preparation84 hours essay and legal brief preparation and reading Total = 150 hours

 Description of Module Assessment

-2,000 word essayLibrary-based research essay at Level 5 (Year 2).
-In the essay students will critically engage with a particular theoretical approach to law covered in the module.
-Students will have a choice of questions.2: Assignment weighted 25%
+2,500 Critical CommentaryLibrary-based critical commentary at Level 5 (Year 2).
+In the commentary students will critically engage with a judgment or journal article drawing on at least one particular theoretical approach to law covered in the module.
+Students will have a choice of questions.